 Undergraduate certificates and diplomas

-If you aren't sure if you want to commit to a degree, but still want to give university a shot, an undergraduate certificate or diploma could be a great option for you.
+If you are not sure if you want to commit to a full degree but still want to give university a go, or if you want to support your degree studies with another qualification, an undergraduate certificate or diploma could be a great option for you.

 Undergraduate certificates and diplomas require University Entrance to gain admission to UC.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.